-The Reef receives run-off from 35 major catchments that drain 424,000 km2 of coastal Queensland.
-Most sediment entering the Great Barrier Reef comes from catchments in major pastoral areas such as the Burdekin, Herbert and Fitzroy Rivers.
+The Reef receives run-off from 35 major catchments that drain 424,000 square kilometres of coastal Queensland.
+Most sediment entering the Great Barrier Reef comes from catchments in major pastoral areas such as the Burdekin, Herbert and Fitzroy rivers.

-The catchments that deliver water into the Great Barrier Reef can be divided into:
+The catchments that deliver water in the Great Barrier Reef can be divided into:

-- Coastal catchments that provide a continuous flow of freshwater to the Reef from small catchments supporting intensive farming e.g. Tully River and Pioneer River
+- coastal catchments that provide a continuous flow of freshwater to the Reef from small catchments supporting intensive farming, for example Tully River and Pioneers River

-- Large catchments that drain large inland grazing areas and tend to be seasonal and influenced by flooding e.g. Fitzroy River.
+- large catchments that drain large inland grazing areas and tend to be seasonal and influenced by flooding, for example Fitzroy River.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.

 We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

 Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.